First Home Owner Grant

 -

-be a natural person (not a company);
+be a natural person (not a company or trust);

 -